dladams/dunenoise/doc/iceberg.md

 ### Introduction

-Dunenoise is one in series of DUNE analysis packages
+Dunenoise is one in series of DUNE analysis packages.
+It depends on [duneproc](https://github.com/dladams/duneproc) which must also be installed.
+The examples below make use of the duneproc command from that package.
+See the Iceberg tutorial in that package for some guidance on package installation, use of the duneproc command and construction of dataset descriptions used with that command.

 ### Noise distributions